shreevatsa/knuth-literate-programs/README.md

 <tr>
 <td><a href="programs/tictactoe.tgz">TICTACTOE</a>, a gzipped tar file <tt>tictactoe.tgz</tt></td>
 <td>Various programs used when preparing the tic-tac-toe examples in Section 7.1.2 (March 2006)</td>
+<td>tictactoe0 (also tictactoe1) is basically just the full program in one section, followed by an index</td>
 </tr>

 <tr>